Hahn Airport: Runway

 Frankfurt–Hahn has a long runway of 3800 m in the direction of 03/21.
-This, combined with a large apron, allows it to handle some of the world's biggest aircraft such as the Antonov An-124 or the Boeing Dreamlifter.
-While the Antonov is a frequent visitor, the Dreamlifter landed only twice at the airport, both times in 2010.
-It has an Instrument Landing System available to both sides, with runway 21 being category 3 approved; low-visibility conditions are a frequent problem at the airport, especially during autumn and winter.
+This, combined with a large apron, allows it to handle some of the world's biggest aircraft, such as the Antonov An-124 or the Boeing Dreamlifter.
+While the Antonov is a frequent visitor, the Dreamlifter has only landed twice at the airport, both times in 2010.
+An Instrument Landing System is available, with runway 21 being category 3 approved; low-visibility conditions are a frequent problem at the airport, especially in autumn and winter.

 Airlines and destinations

 Passenger

 The following airlines operate regular scheduled and charter flights at Hahn:

 Cargo

 The airport is also used by further cargo carriers on an irregular basis, e. g. for ad-hoc charter or military operations.